Northeast Florida's Outdoor Kitchen Builders · Family-Owned Since 2013

 Site Visit + Layout & Appliances

 Free 60-minute in-home visit.
-We measure the patio or deck, locate your existing gas, water, and electrical, and lay out the island around how you cook — built-in grill, side burner, prep sink, beverage center, and bar seating.
-You hold counter and cabinet samples in real outdoor light.
+We measure the patio or deck, locate your gas, water, and electrical, and lay the island out around how you cook — grill, side burner, prep sink, beverage center, and bar seating — while you hold counter and cabinet samples.

 week 1